 I'm tempted to make answering that question the contest, but it would be hard to pick a winner, which would be unfortunate, as today's activity has a special prize for the person who solves it.

 Every goddam day welcomes two sponsors in November.
 Our old friend, Eli's Cheesecake will be back, to enliven November and December with their holiday advertisements, as they did last year.
 And Bridgeport Coffee, which will have an ad go up in the middle of November.
 They've showered me with bags of their locally-roasted beans.
 I've tried "Mayors Blend," which is not as strong as I expected, aptly enough given the name, but makes for very drinkable, flavorful brew.

 The first person to guess where this gorgeous bee is painted wins a 12 ounce bag of whole bean Mayors Blend (the lack of a possessive gave me pause, but to be charitable to an advertiser—a long journalistic tradition; God, I hope this doesn't wind up on Romenesko—can be explained, sort of, by the fact that, as the bag notes, Chicago's Bridgeport neighborhood was "home to 5 of Chicago's 45 mayors."
 A plurality of mayors, so it can be "Mayors Blend" the way Nov.
 11 is "Veterans Day" (yet in May comes "Mother's Day," despite the multitude of mothers.
 An idiosyncratic language, this).

-And though the coffee bag is a little vague whether the it is the coffee the Bridgeport mayors, or both, that are "smooth and loved by everyone," that could be the subject of reasonable debate, which is always enhanced by good coffee.
+And though the coffee bag is a little vague whether it is the coffee or the Bridgeport mayors that are "smooth and loved by everyone," that point could be the subject of reasonable debate, which is always enhanced by good coffee.
 Anyway, best of luck, and please post your guesses below.
 Twitter and Facebook guesses don't count.